EIP in Practice

 Once an election has concluded, the results need to be verified.
 EIP eletions produce 2 primary ledgers that enable this activity.
 The first is a Voter Eligibility Status (VES) ledger which is simply a list of the names of all the voters who registered to participate in the election.

-The second and most important ledger is the Cast Vote Record (CVR) Ledger which lists all the votes in the election indexed by their associated token, or Vote Tracking Number (VTN).
+The second and most important ledger is the Cast Vote Record (CVR) Ledger which lists all the votes in the election indexed by their associated Vote Tracking Number, or Ballot Audit Mark (BAM).
 This ledger contains all the election results.
 Here the voter can look up their vote to ensure it was cast accurately.
 In addition, they can count all the votes themselves without requiring a vendor or a Teller Committee to do so.

 You can take a look at both of these ledgers here: EIP Ledgers.